SamAbaya/Project_Going_somewhere/README.md

   3. Formatting the file for subsequent uoloading into DataGrip SQL management system
 ## DATA EXPLORATION
 The exploration of the data was geared towards answering questions such as
-1. How is the expenditure situation for countires between 2020 and 2021?
+1. How is the expenditure situation for countries between 2020 and 2021?
 2. Did Tourism/ visitors rise or fall between 2020 and 2021
-3. Take a closer look data from America and France.
+3. Take a closer look at data from America and France.
 ## DATA ANALYSIS
 ```SQL